yunlongH/CA-with-stylegan2-pSp/README.md

 ## Contact

-For more implementation details and results, please see the main paper and Supplementary Material, or contact us via
+For more implementation details, pretrained models, and results, please see the main paper and Supplementary Material, or contact us via

 _Update coming soon..._